Bullying in nursing: Incivility

 Workplace incivility can have a tremendous impact on the quality of nursing care.
 This can cause stress on nurses, and can cause them to have job dissatisfaction.
 Laschinger, Leiter, Day, and Gilin found that among 612 staff nurses, 67.5% had experienced incivility from their supervisors and 77.6% had experienced incivility from their coworkers.
 Rude remarks from a patient or family member can distract healthcare professionals and cause them to make mistakes and provide suboptimal healthcare.
-A study done by Kanitha and Naik found that 91% of nurses who experience workplace incivility are females, and that 77% of nurses have experiences incivility in their workplace.
+A study done by Kanitha and Naik found that 91% of nurses who experience workplace incivility are females, and that 77% of nurses have experienced incivility in their workplace.

 Bullying of nurses by managers

 The bullying of nurses by their managers is called hierarchical violence, wherein a person of power bullies a less powerful person.
 An example of this would be a manager to a staff nurse.
 Often, this occurs with the main purpose of disempowering the person in lesser power.
 Hierarchical violence involves frequent, intentional humiliating and destructive actions toward a person.
 According to a study done by Ebrahimi, this can include: